rishabhrathi22/Feedback-Form/README.md

 # Feedback System

 This is a feedback system.
-The GUI is created using python (Tkinter) and the results are stored in a MYSQL database.
+The GUI is created using python (Tkinter) and the results are stored in a MySQL database.

 ## Installation